Why couples choose the Lace Factory for Weddings

-If you’re looking for a modern industrial feel, with immaculately landscaped green space AND views of the Connecticut river, with a chance to spot bald eagles, The Lace Factory in Deep River, Connecticut could be your venue!
+If you’re looking for a modern industrial feel, with immaculately landscaped green space AND views of the Connecticut river, with a chance to spot bald eagles, a Lace Factory Wedding in Deep River, Connecticut could be your venue!

 Connecticut is full of gorgeous venues, some more rustic, some more cottage-core, and some more grand or traditional.
 The Lace Factory is full of interesting history and provides a fantastic guest experience, whether you’re celebrating intimately or with 225 guests.

-The Lace Factory has wonderful team leader, Melissa, who was able to confirm that for 2026-2027, the pricing is as follows:
+The Lace Factory has wonderful team leader, Melissa, who you can reach out to for the most updated pricing!
+The pricing currently available at the time this is published is as follows:

 Getting Married in Style at The Lace Factory